 From the above we see that, $\kappa$ is large when $\alpha$ is small.
 Taking, as an example, \mbox{$\alpha=0.01$} we obtain \mbox{$\kappa\simeq 18$} and \mbox{$\lambda\simeq 0.30$} (from Eq.~(\ref{30})).
 With these values, the second term in the denominator of the right-hand-side of Eq.~(\ref{Vratio+}), which was ignored above, amounts to the value 3.2.
 This forces a correction to the ratio $V_{\rm eq}/V_0$ of order unity, which means that the order-of-magnitude estimate in Eq.~\eqref{master} is not affected.

 Using the selected values, Eq.~(\ref{phi0}) suggests that the total excursion of the field is

-i.e. it is sub-Planckian.
+\textit{i.e.} it is sub-Planckian.
 In the approximation of Eq.~(\ref{eqn:lowphiapprox}), we see that the argument of the exponential becomes \mbox{$\kappa\lambda\Delta\phi/m_P\simeq 2.7>1$}, where we used Eq.~(\ref{30}).
-This means that the approximation breaks down and the exp(exp) potential is felt as considered, as depicted also in Fig.~\ref{fig:canonicalapproximations}.
+This means that the exponential approximation breaks down and the exp(exp) potential is felt as considered, as depicted also in Fig.~\ref{fig:canonicalapproximations}.

-For small $\alpha$ the eventual exponential potential in Eq.~\eqref{eqn:highphiapprox} is steep, which suggests that field rushes towards the minimum at infinity and the barotropic parameter is \mbox{$w\approx -1$} because the potential is dominated by the constant $V_\Lambda$.
+For small $\alpha$, the eventual exponential potential in Eq.~\eqref{eqn:highphiapprox} is steep, which suggests that field rushes towards the minimum at infinity.
+However, the barotropic parameter is \mbox{$w\approx -1$} because the potential is dominated by the constant $V_\Lambda$.